metabolism/wordpress-bundle/README.md

 - full : 0 | 1

-Clear cache
+Cache
 -----------

-You can completely remove cache using `/_clear-cache`, url or using purge cache button in backoffice
+You can purge cache using `/_cache/purge`, url or using purge cache button in backoffice

+You can completely remove and purge cache using `/_cache/clear`, url

 Roadmap